yehiamtheone/forrealdatingapp/README.md

 ### Notes

-- no intentions on my side to merge between front and backend code meant for project presentition only.
+- No intentions on my side to merge between front and backend code meant for project presentition only.
-- frontend cannot be dockerized nor contarized as its purpuse to be a stand alone exe app that can only estblish connect to apis and cannot be as an active app.
+- Frontend cannot be dockerized nor contarized as its purpose to be a stand alone exe app that can only establish connection to apis and cannot function as an active server.